with Professionals from Art Fields, Dance Medicine, Health Management and Fitness

-A: The Program is designed for recreational people who want to improve health, fitness, body posture, resilience and learn the basics of classical ballet.
+A: The Program is designed for recreational people who want to improve health, fitness, body posture, resilience, and learn the basics of classical ballet.
 The training includes a mix of warming-up and stretching exercises on the ground floor and in a standing posture, containing elements of fitness and Pilates, followed by classical ballet exercises on barre and center floor, with short choreographies based on movements of contemporary ballet.

 Q: How can dance practice enrich fitness/training and v.v.?

 A: Ballet exercises, like all other forms of exercise, have a positive effect on coding.
-Throughout classical ballet, endurance and strength are particularly pronounced.
+Throughout the classical ballet, endurance and strength are particularly pronounced.
 We gain fitness by repeating individual elements, starting with exercises for the abdominal and back muscles, through leg exercises – such as plié and relevé, all the way up to (small) jumps.
 In fact, proper ballet posture - body posture alone, adequately activates all groups of muscles.

 Q: From your professional experience, what is essential in training of the classical ballet?

-A: A good coach plays important role for a good training: someone who has the knowledge and knows how to pass it to the next.
+A: A good coach plays an important role for good training: someone who has the knowledge and knows how to pass it to the next.
 An important role plays the energy and the attitude of the educator.

 Q: How can dance arts support the improvement of health?
 What is your experience?

 A: Dance, like other forms of physical activity, has a positive effect on health.